Copycat Chick-Fil-A Chicken Nuggets are super flavorful and tasty chicken nuggets just like Chick-fil-A! A recipe the whole family loves!

 - In small batches, place chicken into fryer.

-- Continue with above steps until all your chicken is cooked.
+- Remove and drain on paper towels.
+Continue with above steps until all your chicken is cooked.